danieldekay/wordpress-event-bridge-for-activitypub/readme.txt

 == Installation ==

 This plugin depends on the [ActivityPub plugin](https://wordpress.org/plugins/activitypub/).
-Additionally, you need to use one of the supported Event Plugins.
+Additionally, you need to use one of the supported event Plugins.

 = Supported Event Plugins =